LIS

 "Addiction" means a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
 Addiction is defined as the inability to consistently abstain, impairment in behavioral control, persistence of cravings, diminished recognition of significant problems with one's behaviors and interpersonal relationships, and a dysfunctional emotional response.
 Like other chronic diseases, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.

 "Addiction-credentialed physician" means a physician who holds a board certification in addiction medicine from the American Board of Addiction Medicine, a subspecialty board certification in addition to certification in psychiatry from the American Board of Psychiatry and Neurology, or subspecialty board certification in addiction medicine from the American Osteopathic Association.
-DMAS also recognizes physicians with the DATA 2000 buprenorphine waiver and physicians treating addiction who have specialty training or experience in addiction medicine or addiction psychiatry.
+DMAS also recognizes physicians treating addiction who have specialty training or experience in addiction medicine or addiction psychiatry.
 If treating adolescents, "addiction-credentialed physician" means an addiction-credentialed physician who also has experience and specialty training with adolescent medicine.

-"Adherence" means the individual receiving treatment has demonstrated his ability to cooperate with, follow, and take personal responsibility for the implementation of his treatment plans.
+"Adherence" means the individual receiving treatment has demonstrated ability to cooperate with, follow, and take personal responsibility for the implementation of treatment plans.

 "Adolescent" means an individual from 12 years of age to 20 years of age.